Snapchat COO Emily White resigns

-Snapchat Chief Operating Officer Emily White has left the company just days after the photo-messaging service secured $200 million in funding from Alibaba Group Holding Ltd at a reported valuation of $15 billion.
+Snapchat Chief Operating Officer Emily White has left the company just days after the photo-messaging service secured $200 million (135 million pounds) in funding from Alibaba Group Holding Ltd at a reported valuation of $15 billion.

 White has been at the startup just over a year.
 Her departure follows co-founder and Chief Executive Evan Spiegel's decision in recent weeks to take a more hands-on and operational role, tech blog Re/code cited sources as saying.